jellyfin-archive/jellyfin-blog/content/posts/welcome.md

 +++
-title = "Welcome to the updated Jellyfin.Org" subtitle = "Static pages built with Hugo, and more communication." author = "Anthony Lavado" githubusername = "anthonylavado" date = "2019-12-25" justify = "center"
+title = "Welcome to the New Website!" subtitle = "Static pages built with Hugo, and more communication." author = "Anthony Lavado" githubusername = "anthonylavado" date = "2019-12-25" justify = "center"
 +++

 Welcome to our brand new website.
 <!--more-->